dedupeio/csvdedupe/README.md

 distance("Tomas, "Tomás") = distance("Tomas", "Tomzs")
 ```

 We chose the first option.
-While it is possible to do something more sophisticated, this option seems to work pretty
+While it is possible to do something more sophisticated, this option seems to work pretty well
 for Latin alphabet languages.